AT-Publishing/website/_strategy/2017-11-08-lending-strategy.md

 note: 'Real Data'

 layout: strategy
-title: "Margin Lending Strategy Template"
+title: "Margin Lending Strategy Template (Best for Bitfinex lending)"
 description: "How to decide whether the swap rate is enough to cover your risk and why it is a stupid idea to lend your coins for peanuts."

 categories:   [ yield ]